opea-project/docs/getting-started/README.md

 To get started with OPEA you need the right hardware and basic software setup.

-Hardware Requirements: For the hardware configuration, If you need Hardware Access visit the Intel Tiber Developer Cloud to select from options such as Xeon or Gaudi processors that meet the necessary specifications.
+- Hardware Requirements: For the hardware configuration, If you need Hardware Access visit the Intel Tiber Developer Cloud to select from options such as Xeon or Gaudi processors that meet the necessary specifications.

-Software Requirements: Please refer to the Support Matrix[ Hyper link needed]  to ensure you have the required software components in place.
+- Software Requirements: Refer to the [Support Matrix](https://github.com/opea-project/GenAIExamples/blob/main/README.md#getting-started) to ensure you have the required software components in place.

 ## Understanding OPEA's Core Components

 Before moving forward, it's important to familiarize yourself with two key elements of OPEA: GenAIComps and GenAIExamples.

-1. GenAIComps: GenAIComps is a collection of microservice components that form a service-based toolkit.
+- GenAIComps is a collection of microservice components that form a service-based toolkit.
 This includes a variety of services such as llm (language learning models), embedding, and reranking, among others.
-2. GenAIExamples: While GenAIComps offers a range of microservices, GenAIExamples provides practical, deployable solutions to help users implement these services effectively.
+- While GenAIComps offers a range of microservices, GenAIExamples provides practical, deployable solutions to help users implement these services effectively.
 Examples include ChatQnA and DocSum, which leverage the microservices for specific applications.

 ## Visual Guide to Deployment
 To illustrate, here's a simplified visual guide on deploying a ChatQnA GenAIExample, showcasing how you can set up this solution in just a few steps.

 ![Getting started with OPEA](assets/getting_started.gif)